coveo-labs/zapier/README.md

 This is the code for the integration of the Coveo Zap app on Zapier.
 It is capable of extracting the content of files or urls, then indexing that content into a specified push source on the Coveo Cloud Platform as either a single item push, or a batch.
-The batch push is currently limited to zip/tar files only along with optional plain text.
+The batch push is currently limited to zip/tar files only along with optional plain text for any number of files sent, archive or not.

 ## Setting Up The App